|

 Nduka Otiono writer, scholar, and journalist, is FS Chia Doctoral Scholar in the Department of English and Film Studies, University of Alberta, Edmonton, Canada, and Fellow, William Joiner Centre for War and Social Consequences, University of Massachusetts Boston, USA.
 Born in Kano city, Nigeria, he holds a Master's degree in English from the University of Ibadan, Nigeria, where he has been an Associate Lecturer in the Department of English.
 He was for four years the General Secretary of the writers’ guild of Nigeria called the Association of Nigerian Authors (ANA).
 A cultural activist, he has served as founding member, Advisory Board of the Nigeria Prize for Literature; Chairman, Publicity Committee of the Nigeria International Book Fair; member, National Committee on UNESCO’s Intangible Cultural Heritage.
 A fellow of the British Council Cambridge Seminar, Otiono has also been a grantee of the US Department of State’s International Visitor programme,

-in Nigeria.
+the French Embassy in Nigeria, and Goethe Institut also in Nigeria.
 His first book, The Night Hides with a Knife (Short stories), jointly won the maiden ANA/Spectrum Prize for fiction, while his second, Voices in the Rainbow (Poems), was runner up for the ANA/Cadbury Poetry Prize in 1997.
 The third, We-Men: An Anthology of Men Writing on Women, which he co-edited with E.C.
 Osondu, a Writing Fellow at Syracuse University, USA, was hailed by The News magazine as “subject of the greatest controversy in Nigerian literature.”
 Otiono is also co-editor of Camouflage: Best of Contemporary Writing from Nigeria (2006).

 He has been an Associate Researcher for the Chinua Achebe Foundation, and was founding Editor of The Post Express Literary Supplement (PELS), which won Literary Column of the Year 1997 and the first ANA Merit Award in 1998.
 Before consulting as Literary Editor for NewAge, Otiono was on the Editorial Board of THISDAY newspapers.